S2Jenna/Hospital_mgmnt/README.md

-## 🏥 Hospital Management: Healthcare Data Warehouse & Analytics Dashboard
+## 🏥 Hospital Management: Hospital Operations & Revenue Insights
 ### 📘 Overview

 This project is an end-to-end ETL (Extract, Transform, Load) pipeline and business intelligence project built to simulate a healthcare organization’s data warehouse system.
 The project integrates data from multiple hospital operations, including patients, doctors, appointments, treatments, and billing — into a unified analytical database.